||Sennheiser AMBEO Plus||SEE IT||

 Regarding surround, this bar supports DTS: Virtual X to simulate a system with many more speakers installed around the room.
 Samsung’s Smart Sound technology analyzes the content you’re watching and automatically adjusts its performance to match it best.
 That also helps keep subtle sounds like ambient horror sounds or important dialog from getting lost.
 But, if needed, you can manually trigger a Voice Enhancement mode.
 Want more rumble?
 A bass boost is available at the push of a button.
 Need less bass?
 There’s also a Night Mode.

 The relatively basic black design is refreshing compared to more complex devices.
-It melts into the room and you hear it, but you don’t necessarily see it.
+It melts into the room, and you hear it but don’t necessarily see it.
+This is undoubtedly the best Samsung soundbar on a budget (though if you want a truly immersive experience, the $1,699 HW-Q990B is the best Samsung package, full stop).

-Why it made the cut: It can simulate surround sound, but you can also take the battery-powered speakers off of the bar and place them behind you for a truly authentic 5.1 surround experience.
+Why it made the cut: This soundbar’s detachable, battery-powered speakers offer a truly authentic 5.1 surround experience.

 - Detachable speakers make it very flexible